rust-lang/book/nostarch/chapter02.md

 }
 ```

-Handling the possible return values of comparing two numbers
+Listing 2-4: Handling the possible return values of comparing two numbers

 First we add another `use` statement [1], bringing a type called
 `std::cmp::Ordering` into scope from the standard library.
 The `Ordering` type